9 inventory strategies to prevent ecommerce stockouts

 How a good inventory management system prevents stockouts

-A good inventory management system prevents stockouts by making sure that there is always enough inventory on hand to meet customer demand — but not too much.
+A good inventory management system, like SkuVault Core, prevents stockouts by making sure that there is always enough inventory on hand to meet customer demand — but not too much.

 This can be done through a variety of methods, such as keeping track of customer orders and using that customer data to predict future inventory needs, setting minimum and maximum levels for each inventory item, and automatically reviewing inventory levels to identify potential stockouts.